 Positioning Flights & Points & Miles Deals

 When you're trying to use your points and miles, positioning flights can be absolutely essential – especially if you're trying to fly in lie-flat business class.
-Let's look at an example.
+Let's look at another example.

 The Risks with Positioning Flights: Delays & Cancellations

 So there's one critical thing to keep in mind: Now more than ever, give yourself plenty of time between flights.
-With the mass delays and cancellations we've seen over the last year or so, there's more uncertainty with booking positioning flights like this.
+With the mass delays and cancellations we've seen over the last few years, there's more uncertainty with booking positioning flights like this.

 Read more: How to Survive (or Avoid) Flight Delays & Cancellations